skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 2. install gunicorn
 3. install typing-extensions (a dependency needed on Python 3.7, which is the version Elastic Beanstalk is still using)
 4. build the docker image or pipenv install the above in an activated env
-5. git add --all
+5. `git add --all`
-6. git commit -m "Your commit message"
+6. `git commit -m "Your commit message"`
+7. `eb init --platform docker make-up-your-app-name --region us-east-1`.
-7. in pipenv: `eb init --platform python-3.7 --region us-east-1 CHOOSE-YOUR-NAME` (Instead of using `Docker` as the platform, use Python 3.7.
+  - in pipenv: `eb init --platform python-3.7 --region us-east-1 CHOOSE-YOUR-NAME` (Instead of using `docker` as the platform, use Python 3.7.
 AWS will look for either a `requirements.txt` or `Pipfile.lock` or `Pipfile` to install your dependencies, in that order.
 You should have both a `Pipfile.lock` and `Pipfile` in your repo.).
-If you are using docker image: `eb init --platform docker --region us-east-1 CHOOSE-YOUR-NAME`
-8. eb create --region us-east-1 CHOOSE-YOUR-NAME
+8. `eb create make-up-your-app-name`
 9. If your app uses environment variables, set them in the [Elastic Beanstalk console](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console)
-10. eb open
+10. `eb open`
-11. Check your logs in the [Elastic Beanstalk console](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.logging.html), to see any error messages
+11. Check your logs in the [Elastic Beanstalk console](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.logging.html), to see any error messages.
+When your application is deployed to Elastic Beanstalk, you'll get an automatically generated URL that you can use to connect to your API.

 Reference docs:
 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-apps.html
 https://fastapi.tiangolo.com/deployment/manually/

+#### AWS Route 53
+Route 53 is Amazon's [Domain Name System (DNS)](https://simple.wikipedia.org/wiki/Domain_Name_System) web service.
+Follow the [instructions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html#resource-record-sets-elb-dns-name-procedure) to configure a domain name with HTTPS for the DS API.

+The way it works is, When a machine (or human) wants to connect to your API, they first need to find the IP address of the endpoint where your API is hosted.
+This is step one, where the caller (aka client) asks the name servers in your hosted zone to translate your domain name (e.g. c-ds.ecosoap.dev) to a proper IP address.
+Once the client has the IP address, it will connect to your API, which is hosted in your Elastic Beanstalk environment.
+We've made this connection secure by adding an SSL certificate to the load balancer and enabling HTTPS.
+The client will then send encrypted traffic over the internet to the loadbalancer attached to the API.
+Then, the load balancer sends the traffic to the actual API instances, running on servers or in containers.
+Since the load balancer and api application instance are on the same private network (not on the internet) we don't need to keep the traffic encrypted between them, which adds cost and reduces performance.
+The traffic is decrypted by the load-balancer and sent to the application as unencrypted HTTP traffic on port 80.

 #### Clean up AWS
 If not needed delete all application versions and terminate the environment to avoid extra cost.
 Link to [doc](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/GettingStarted.Cleanup.html)